BABY REGISTRY: LIPPOLD CHENEY – ALVAREZ OLVERA

 Hello, Family and Friends!

-In order to avoid transaction fees and keep this process relatively private, we’re running our registry here (on my barren website) and accepting contributions via the following methods:
+In order to avoid transaction fees and keep this process relatively private, we’ve thought to accept contributions via the following methods:

 - Paypal (@eamlc): https://www.paypal.com/paypalme/eamlc

 - Cash App: $eamlc

 - If you have a better idea or if those options don’t work for you – email me at email@example.com. 🙂

 If you are able to share support this way, please make sure you include your name and your email.
 We will follow-up with everyone who contributes to confirm our receipt of your support and to share our personal thanks.
 Plus, we’ll send out a few general email updates with photos to all those who contribute – if you can’t contribute, but would still like to be on that list, let me know! <3 And, if you would like to mail us something, I can advise – it can be tricky, but it is theoretically possible!